NISEKO holidays

 Experience: Beginners find Niseko a great place to start, with the gentle gradient and soft powder making falls less intimidating.

-Niseko for Intermediates
+Is Niseko good for Intermediates?

 Top spots: Niseko United’s four interconnected resorts (Annupuri, Niseko Village, Grand Hirafu, and Hanazono) offer a great range of red runs.